Best hybrid SUVs

-Are they any good?
-Yes.
-Here’s five of the best that are available right now.
+Here’s some of the best hybrids that are available right now.

 Toyota has always been ahead of the game when it comes to hybrid tech and its RAV4 is no exception.
-This is a car designed to take on the Nissan Qashqai and Seat Ateca, but from a hybrid perspective it’s also an alternative to Toyota’s other electrified offerings like the Prius and C-HR.
+This is a car designed to take on the Nissan Qashqai and Seat Ateca from an SUV perspective, but with the added hybrid dimensions that they lack.

-Given its size and larger 2.5-litre engine, it’s a little less frugal than its smaller siblings.
+Given its size and larger 2.5-litre engine, it’s a little less frugal than its smaller siblings the Toyota Prius and C-HR.
 That said, it should still manage more than 50mpg according to official figures, and it’s one of the most practical vehicles in its class despite the additional battery pack impeding boot space a little.

 Mitsubishi Outlander PHEV